neby10/CPractice/README.md

 Nicholas Eby
 Date: 4.19.2023
-Purpose: To orgainze this folder of challenges as I practice my C programming abilities.
+Purpose: To practice my C programming abilities.

 Challenges for Programming in C
 1. FizzBuzz: Write a program that prints the numbers from 1 to 100.
 For multiples of three, print "fizz" instead of the number.